ExamDay/NeuralGREWT/README.md

     of that string by summing the relative likelihoods of each symbol appearing at its location given all previous symbols in the p-string (using the predictor) and dividing by the length of that p-string.
-- Perform principal component analysis on the validity matrix to infer number and relative importance of symbol categories.
+- Perform T-SNE on the validity matrix to infer number and relative importance of symbol categories.
 - Name each symbol category.
 - Create a <em>sym-cat</em> mapping of each symbol to a list of its categories